RafaelBarbosatec/bonfire/README.md

 ## Credits

  * The entire FlameEngine team, especially [Erick](https://github.com/erickzanardo) and [Renan](https://github.com/renancaraujo).
- * And all those who were able to contribute as they could.
+ * And thanks to everyone who contributes and has already contributed.

 ## Encourage my work